Skip to main content

 Logging metrics from functions

-You can also log metrics programmatically from functions using the conversation object.
-This is useful when a metric depends on function output — for example, confirming that an API call succeeded or a payment was processed.
-The conversation object provides two properties for this:
+Custom metrics are not written automatically by the agent at runtime.
+They are only recorded when you explicitly call conv.write_metric from a function.
+This is useful when a metric depends on function output – for example, confirming that an API call succeeded or a payment was processed.

 Where metrics appear